-On the Sunday prior to Easter, known as Palm Sunday, the arrival of Jesus in Jerusalem is commemorated.
-According to the Bible Jesus rode into Jerusalem on a donkey and the people in the streets laid down palm branches in his path.
-In many towns and villages in Mexico on this day there are processions reenacting Jesus' triumphal entry, and woven palms are sold outside churches.
+On the Sunday prior to Easter, known as Palm Sunday, Catholics commemorate the arrival of Jesus in Jerusalem.
+According to the Bible, Jesus rode into Jerusalem on a donkey, while the townspeople laid down palm branches in his path.
+Many towns and villages in Mexico reenact Jesus's triumphal entry with a procession, and woven palms are sold outside churches.

 Maundy Thursday - Jueves Santo

-The Thursday of Holy Week is known as Maundy Thursday or Holy Thursday.
-This day commemorates the washing of the feet of the apostles, the Last Supper and Jesus' arrest in Gethsemane.
-Some Mexican traditions for Maundy Thursday include visiting seven churches to recall the vigil the apostles kept in the garden while Jesus prayed before his arrest, foot-washing ceremonies and of course Mass with Holy Communion.
+The Thursday of Holy Week is known as Maundy Thursday, a day that commemorates the washing of the feet of the apostles, the Last Supper, and Jesus's arrest in Gethsemane.
+Mexican traditions include visiting seven churches to recall the vigil the apostles kept in the garden while Jesus prayed before his arrest, attending a foot-washing ceremony, and, of course, taking part in a mass with Holy Communion.

 Good Friday - Viernes Santo